hmstr7/turtleGL/README.md

 # TurtleGL

 TurtleGL is a Python-based graphics library made purely for fun (please do not use it for any serious purposes).
-It is a small stupid experiment I did because I thought normal turtle lacks parallelism (no, I did not implement parallelism and multithreading yet).
+It is a small stupid experiment I did because I thought normal turtle lacks parallelism (no, I haven't implemented parallelism and multithreading yet).
 If you wish to fill your VRAM with garbage and waste your system's resources, TurtleGL is definitely for you.

 ## Features